run2bizdocs/documentation/en-us/docs/faq.md

 !!!
 Question "Is it possible to attach documents to incidents, requests, problems and changes?"

-    Both a Request and an Incident may have attached documents in their opening and in their attendance, for Problems and Changes, documents may be attached to each stage of the solution and also, if necessary, in each of the defined stages in the resolution of the problem or change.
+    Both Request and Incident may have attached documents in their opening and in their attendance.
+For Problems and Changes, documents may be attached to each stage of the solution and also, if necessary, in each of the defined stages in the resolution of the problem or change.
     Documents can be of any type (extension) and their maximum size can be set by the administrator in system parameter 278 (the default is 1GB).

 ***Configuration***

 !!!
-Question "How to enable the scheduling rule of the problems module?"
+Question "How to enable the scheduling rule of the problem module?"

     The problem scaling rule is enabled on the 4biz Parameter screen.
-To enable this rule, proceed as follows:
+To enable this rule, proceed:

-    1. Access the 4biz Parameters feature by navigating in the main menu Parameterization > 4biz Parameters.
+    1. Access the 4biz Parameters feature by navigating in the main menu Parametrization > 4biz Parameters.
-    2. The 4biz Parameters screen will appear, click the 4biz Parameters Search tab.
+    2. The 4biz Parameters screen will appear, click on the 4biz Parameters Search tab.
-    3. It will display the screen for parameter search, perform the parameter search "194 - Enable the problem escalation defined in the scheduling rules (Ex: Y or N - Default 'N')" and select the same.
+    3. Search for the parameter "194 - Enable the problem escalation defined in the scheduling rules (Ex: Y or N - Default 'N')" and select it.
     4. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the value "Y" to enable problem escalation;
-    5. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.
+    5. Click on "Save".

 ### Change Management